Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Major Depressive Disorder.md

 Potential causes of major depressive disorder include:

 Genetics.
 According to the DSM-5, you’re two to four times more likely to develop MDD if a first-degree relative also has the condition.
-Research from 2016Trusted Source supports family history as a key factor in MDD.
+Research from 2016 supports family history as a key factor in MDD.
 Biology.
 Imbalances in serotonin, dopamine, and other important brain chemicals might contribute to MDD symptoms.
 Environment.
 Neglect, abuse, violence, and other negative experiences in childhood can cause significant stress and contribute to MDD later in life.
 Other contributing factors can increase your chances for developing MDD, especially when combined with biology, genetic, or environmental factors.